The400MillionDollarCorporation/xorox/js-scraper/SCRAPER_DATA_STORAGE_SUMMARY.md

-# 📊 **Scraper Data Storage Summary**
+# 📊 **Complete Data Storage Summary**

-This document provides a comprehensive overview of what data is stored in your Supabase database from both the TikTok and Telegram scrapers.
+This document provides a comprehensive overview of what data is stored in your Supabase database from all systems: TikTok scraper, Telegram scraper, Pattern Analysis, and Twitter Integration.

 ## 🗄️ **Database Tables Overview**